Modeling the imprints of large-scale magnetized structures on $\gamma$-rays from extragalactic transients: Acknowledgments

 The \textit{Fermi}-LAT Collaboration acknowledges generous ongoing support from a number of agencies and institutes that have supported both the development and the operation of the LAT as well as scientific data analysis.
 These include the National Aeronautics and Space Administration and the Department of Energy in the United States, the Commissariat \`a l'Energie Atomique and the Centre National de la Recherche Scientifique / Institut National de Physique Nucl\'eaire et de Physique des Particules in France, the Agenzia Spaziale Italiana and the Istituto Nazionale di Fisica Nucleare in Italy, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), High Energy Accelerator Research Organization (KEK) and Japan Aerospace Exploration Agency (JAXA) in Japan, and the K.~A.~Wallenberg Foundation, the Swedish Research Council and the Swedish National Space Board in Sweden.

 We thank Guillem Martí-Devesa for carefully reading the manuscript and for providing helpful comments.
+We also thank Jean Ballet for valuable discussions.
 This research by S.D. and K.M. is supported by KAKENHI No.~20H05852.
 The work of K.M. is supported by the NSF Grants No.~AST-2108466, No.~AST-2108467, and No.~2308021.
 The material is based upon work supported by NASA under award number 80GSFC24M0006.
 S.R.\ was partially supported by a BRICS STI grant and by a NITheCS grant from the National Research Foundation, South Africa.
 This research has made use of data obtained through the High Energy Astrophysics Science Archive Research Center Online Service, provided by the NASA/Goddard Space Flight Center.
 Numerical computation in this work was partly carried out at the Yukawa Institute Computer Facility, Kyoto University, Japan.